AkshayModak/AtmLocator/README.md

 ## This Project consists of APIs to Fetch ATM Locations.

-Clone the project and start the server with the below command:
+Clone the project and start the server with the following command:
 **mvn spring-boot:run**

 After running the above command the server will start by default on port: **8080**